Vandivier/research-dissertation-case-for-alt-ed/README.md

     * NCES maps majors into groups differently than Glassdoor; NCES has 32 majors.
 I need to map NCES to glassdoor's 50
     * ummm...economics is not an option for NCES, wtf thx bro
     * yet economics is mentioned here, so wtf, i guess NCES maps economics into the 32 somewhere else? https://nces.ed.gov/programs/coe/pdf/coe_sbc.pdf
+    * according to Georgetown, economics is a social science
+    * 90.9% of glassdoor work records sample (in top 50 majors) captured in top 30 majors
+    * see glassdoor-georgetown-map.csv; top 30 majors very roughly cover 66.2% of NCES and 76% of Georgetown community survey; ie most college students

 # 6. Key Terms for Search